-The expansion of experiential learning recommended in this plan will require very robust partnerships outside Western with those organizations prepared to engage our students.
-We will establish a model of "360-degree" partnerships with companies and organizations on initiatives of mutual benefit such as work-integrated learning, internships and applied research.
+The expansion of experiential learning recommended in this plan will require robust partnerships outside Western with those organizations prepared to engage our students.
+We will establish a model of "360-degree" partnerships with companies and organizations on initiatives of mutual benefit such as workintegrated learning, internships and applied research.
 We will look to our alumni network to help forge many of these opportunities.

-For graduate and postdoctoral students and professional students, we aim to improve access to teaching experiences, provide more support for those who wish to complete part of their programs abroad, attract more matriculants from distinguished universities from around the world, and expand recruitment efforts and support for promising postdoctoral scholars.
-We will explore boosting the number of professional master's programs and make new investments in pathways to professional careers for doctoral graduates.
+For graduate and professional students, we aim to improve access to teaching and research experiences, provide more support for those who wish to complete part of their programs abroad, attract more matriculants from distinguished universities from around the world, and expand recruitment efforts and support for equity-deserving scholars.
+We will explore boosting the number of professional master's programs and we will expand the number of master's and doctoral students on campus.
+We will make investments in pathways to professional careers for doctoral graduates.